KINGTUT10101/LuaRequireExtended/README.md

 - This module overrides the global function for loading files.
 Thus, it's recommended that you load it as early as possible in your program.
 - It should be mostly backward compatible with the original require function, so you can simply drop this into your program with no worries.
 - It should also work with almost any Lua-based system.
 - However, it does change how output values are stored in the global variable *package.loaded*.
 Instead, output values will be stored in an array. (ex: If *libs.myFile* returns *42*, then *package.loaded["libs.myFile"]* will contain *{42}* instead of just *42*).
-However, this shouldn't be a problem for 99% of Lua programs.
+However, this shouldn't be a problem for most Lua programs.
 - Like the original require function, each file is only loaded once, after which its output values can be found inside *package.loaded*.
 This means that you only need to provide input values to a required file once.
 After that, you can load the file elsewhere without having to provide the inputs again.
-- Finally, this mod may produce different error messages than the original require function.
+- This mod may produce different error messages than the original require function.

 ### Potential Uses:
 - Initialize a module with data.

-`local mapManager = require ("mapManager", blankMap")`
+`local blankMap = {0, 0, 0}; local mapManager = require ("mapManager", blankMap)`
 - Provide settings to a library.

 `local useSlices = false; local menuMaster = require ("menuMaster", useSlices)`